 ODBC drivers now exist for a very wide variety of databases, from simple drivers which give limited access to "flat" DOS files, through more sophisticated local database managers such as Microsoft Access, to multi-user DBMS systems such as Microsoft SQL Server, MySQL, Oracle, or DB2 running on a variety of server operating systems.
 ODBC drivers are even available for data sources which are not databases at all.
-For example, Dyalog provides an ODBC driver which allows APL applications to present themselves as "relational" data sources via ODBC (at the time of going to press, this product is still only available on a "project" basis).
+For example, Dyalog provides an ODBC driver which allows APL applications to present themselves as "relational" data sources via ODBC (this product is only available only on request).

 ODBC has been the most widely used standard for database access under Microsoft Windows since the mid-1990's - and the ODBC interface (known as SQAPL) has been bundled with Dyalog APL at no extra cost under Windows since that time.
-Under Linux and other UNIX platforms, ODBC adoption has accelerated since about 2005, and it now makes sense to think of ODBC as a standard on that platform.
-Support for unixODBC under Linux has been bundled with Dyalog since version 14.0
+Now SQAPL is bundled with Dyalog APL on all platforms except AIX.